labordynamicsinstitute/replicability-training/README.md

 Items that are **bolded** are live lectures.
 Items that are *italicized* are in informal groups, but live.
 Other itmes are on your own time, but the time slot is the suggested time you should be doing them.

+> If you have not received an invitation and you think you should have, contact LDI.

 | Time  |  April 26                                                 |
 |-------|-----------------------------------------------------------|
 | 10:00 |  **Intro to: Reproducible practice, data citation**       |